-Note: This is by far the most effective technique and produces the best results with standard Diamond Brite Finishes.
-It is not recommended for the Diamond Brite Quartz Series Finishes.
+Note: This is by far the most effective technique and produces the best results with River Rok Nature's Collection.

-- When the Diamond Brite has lost its sheen or is no longer damp, it may be ready for exposure with soft bristle brushes and water.
+- When the River Rok has lost its sheen or is no longer damp, it may be ready for exposure with soft bristle brushes and water.
 The material must be sufficiently set up to allow applicators to walk on the floor without leaving footprints.
-Wear white cotton socks or foam shoes when exposing Diamond Brite.
+Wear white cotton socks or foam shoes when exposing River Rok.
 Boots and bare feet are not recommended. - 2.
 Test the plaster for readiness by carefully washing a small area with a soft bristle brush.
 If the cream washes away without losing aggregate the exposure process may begin. - 3.
 Starting with sunny or fast setting areas begin washing away cement paste with water and brushes.
 Use a bucket first then progress to a soft flow of water from a garden hose as the material begins to harden.
 Begin using stiff bristle brushes as the set progresses. - 4.
 Examine the plaster for hot spots that may be setting quickly.
 Mist these areas with water to allow longer exposure time.
 Over-cured cement paste will not remove easily and may require stiff bristle brushes to remove.
 Avoid slow setting areas like shady walls and the bowl.
 Washing too soon in these areas will cause washouts.
-If an area washes out it must be re-troweled immediately.
-Keep some extra Diamond Brite mixed up for use in patching washout areas.
+If an area washes out it must be re-trowled immediately.
+Keep some extra River Rok mixed up for use in patching washout areas.
 Use of torches or newspaper to dry wet areas is acceptable if done properly. - 5.
 Keep a sump pump running in the main drain at all times to discharge the wash solution.
-Dispose of wash as directed by local requirements. - 6.
-Avoid leaving hoses, buckets or any other items on the plaster during exposure.
+Dispose of wash as directed by local requirements.

+- 6. Avoid leaving hoses, buckets or any other items on the plaster during exposure.
 Any object left on the plaster during this critical phase may leave a "shadow" on the surface.
-In the event of shadowing heat may be carefully applied to remove the discoloration.
+In the event of shadowing heat may be carefully applied to remove the discoloration. - 7.
+When all of the cement paste has been removed from the surface uniformly, the brush phase is complete.
+If done thoroughly, this will complete the exposure process.
+The process of acid washing as described below is optional.